 - The type of rehab center – When choosing a facility, you have a choice between a luxury rehab or standard rehab.
 Luxury, of course, will feature top-of-the-line amenities and expertise.
 You will rub elbows with the rich and the famous in one of these luxury rehabs.
 There’s another option for businessmen and CEOs, and this is the executive treatment.
 It’s a hybrid between an inpatient and outpatient program in the way the patient will stay in the facility but still have access to email, mobile phone, and visitors so they can continue running their businesses from the inside.

 - The location of the facility – Rehabs in more sought-after locations, like Malibu Beach, will cost much more compared to treatment facilities in less popular locations, like Texas or Colorado.

-- Population size – A rehab center that will limit the number of population per program will command a higher price in terms of the drug rehab cost.
+- Population size – A rehab center that will limit the number of residents per program will command a higher price in terms of the drug rehab cost.
 One advantage of a small population is that the counselors can really focus on each patient instead of stretching themselves thin in order to accommodate the needs of all their patients.

 - The Length of the treatment – The standard rehab length is from 30 days to 90 days.
 The longer you are staying in the facility, the bigger the expenses will be.
-For some patients who are found to be dealing with the dual diagnosis, a longer rehab stay may be in order.
+For some patients who are found to be dealing with a dual diagnosis, a longer rehab stay may be in order.